Maialata, Festival of the Pig

 Whole Animal Butchery

 Maialata kicks off every year with the basic breakdown of an adult hog into a Tuscan-style porchetta.
-Through his own colorful and dramatic way, Dario will us the 90 minute demonstration, to share his ethos and methodology for being a carnivore, a butcher and an advocate for the animals we eat.
+Through our guestโ€™s own way, they will lead us through a demonstration, to share their ethos and methodology for being a carnivore, a butcher and an advocate for the animals we eat.

 CherylJuetten-Maialata2016-010-4x6.jpg